 Current video update

-Sunday service will remain digital for the next few weeks.
-Livestreamed at 9:30 and available on website shortly after.
+Sunday service will remain digital, livestreamed at 9:30 and available on website shortly after, as we also begin to re-engage in the building.

 Message Study Guides